AlexChesser/tech-interview-prep-course/lessons/week-05.md

 **Practice basic Trie Problems:**

 * Total number of words in Trie
-* Find all words stored in Trie
+* Find all words stored in Trie <https://leetcode.com/problems/implement-trie-prefix-tree/solution/>

 **Practice basic Heap problems:**

-* Find k smallest elements in a list
+* Find k smallest elements in a list <https://www.geeksforgeeks.org/k-largestor-smallest-elements-in-an-array/>
 * Find k largest elements in an array

 ## Learning Objectives

-1. TBD
+1. Be aware of Toronto Public Library resources on programming
+1. Evaluate the select algorithm solutions.
+Understand the way we're expected to talk about them
+1. Discuss proactive networking strategies

 ## Discussion questions

-1. TBD
+1. What courses on TPL could you take?
+  * linkedin learning
+  * O'Reilly online
+  * Overdrive audiobooks
+1. External resources for Senior developers <https://dotnet.microsoft.com/learn/dotnet/architecture-guides>
+1. Note the multitude of ways to solve some problems

 ## Lesson plan

-1. TBD
+1. Discuss library resources
+1. Point to MS docs on architecture
+1. Go through architecture documentation

 ## Homework

-1. TBD
+1. Choose an audiobook from TPL (or local library if outside Toronto)
+1. Check course list on linkedin learning choose one to start on
+1. Continue algorithm practice.
+Solve one a day.